Happy Homecoming; Wisniewski thrilled to join Steelers - WHIZ News

 “I knew it’d be an open job and that was exciting,” Wisnewski said Friday. “ It’s even more exciting because it’s not just any starting job, it’s a starting job for the Pittsburgh Steelers … I did have a few other options but it’s hard to turn down your hometown team.”

 Wisniewski grew up in the Pittsburgh suburbs and remembers scrambling home from church every Sunday during the fall in time for kickoffs to catch his favorite team.
-He played at Heinz Field in high school and daydreamed of one day joining his father Leo and uncle Stephen in the NFL.
+He played at Heinz Field in high school and daydreamed of one day joining his father Leo and uncle Steve in the NFL.
 Dressing in black-and-gold seemed to be a bridge too far.
-Both his dad and his uncle spent their entire careers with one team, Leo with the Baltimore Colts, Stephen with the Dallas Cowboys.
+Both his dad and his uncle spent their entire careers with one team, Leo with the Baltimore Colts, Steve with the Raiders.

 Stefen Wisniewski’s path has been considerably more winding.
 He bounced from Oakland to Jacksonville to Philadelphia during his first six seasons, toiling away on clubs that finished with a losing record every year.
 The streak finally ended in 2017, when he helped anchor an offensive line as the Eagles beat New England in the Super Bowl.
 Philadelphia, however, declined to pick up his option last spring, making him a free agent.